How To Prep Before Painting Wood Furniture

 Protective Gear To Use When Prepping Furniture

 Using a hand orbital sander can make sanding quick and easy.
 I use the hand sander on the tops and larger areas like the sides.
-The drawers and hard to get into areas are a little more delicate, so I hand sand those with a sanding block or sandpaper.
+The drawers and hard-to-get-into areas are a little more delicate, so I hand-sand those with a sanding block or sandpaper.

 After sanding, I use a water-dampened cloth to remove any residual dust from the wood.
 Once it is dry, it’s ready to paint.